ExpressenAB/exp-containership/README.md

 ## Installation

-Just add exp-deploy to your devDependencies.
+Just add exp-deploy to your ``devDependencies``.

+NOTE: make sure you don't use ``dependencies``, or else shrinkwrap will block the package from being installed.

 ## Configuration